Arnaud-Goguelin/ocpy09/README.md

 ### Data Persistence

 The SQLite database is persisted in the `data/` directory.
-To reset the database, simply delete this directory and restart the container.

 ---